davidbrochart/pangeo_upload/blog_post.md

 # Continuously extending Zarr datasets

+The Pangeo Project has been exploring the analysis of climate data in the cloud.
-Pangeo is growing its dataset catalog.
-The preferred format of the project for storing data in the cloud is Zarr.
-As new needs appear, such as having datasets which extend with time, uploading these datasets to the cloud becomes a real challenge.
-In this post, we will show how we can play with Zarr to append to an archive as new data becomes available.
+Our preferred format for storing data in the cloud is [Zarr](https://zarr.readthedocs.io), due to its favorable interaction with object storage.
+Our first Zarr cloud datasets were static, but many real operational datasets need to be continuously updated, for example, extended in time.
+In this post, we will show how we can play with Zarr to append to an existing archive as new data becomes available.

 ## The problem with live data